ministryofjustice/hmpps-book-secure-move-frameworks/frameworks/person-escort-record/README.md

 - `display` - list of further display styles for question input
   - `rows` - the number of rows to display for `textarea` questions
   - `character_width` - the character width of a question input.
 Helps to make the input the right size for the content its intended for.
 Supported values: `20`, `10`, `5`, `4`, `3`, `2`.
+  - `unit` - a one-character string positioned at the beginning of a textbox (currency or number entry textboxes)
 - `options` - for question types that require answers to be within a particular set of items.
 Usually for radios and checkboxes
   - `label` **(required)** - text displayed on the option label
   - `value` - value submitted to the server, defaults to value of `label`